allebone/help.omni.af.mil/docs/PEX/Training.md

 4. Workcenters can be deleted without restriction except for the last Workcenter assigned to a Task List.
 Each Task List must have at least one Workcenter, so the last one wil not be deleted.

-5. Deleting a Workcenter wil have no bearing on a Trainee’s Task List that has already been assigned even if the Trainee was original y assigned to the deleted Workcenter.
+5. Deleting a Workcenter wil have no bearing on a Trainee’s Task List that has already been assigned even if the Trainee was originally assigned to the deleted Workcenter.

 Reapplying a Workcenter